 Ask God to find you a car.
 Ask Him to provide one for you.
 He knows what you need, what you can afford, and what is available.
 Trust Him, and wait patiently but expectantly while you do your part in searching.
 When that prayer is answered, rejoice and give thanks.
 Sometimes, He provides in truly miraculous ways.
 A friend of mine was praying for a car he needed and was invited to play in a charity golf tournament.
 He was stunned when he hit a hole-in-one, the first in his life.
 The prize was a brand-new SUV, like the one he had been praying for.
 You never know what God may do.

-This article was originally published at The Christian Post on February 24, 2023.
+This article was originally published on The Christian Post on February 24, 2023.

 Is credit card debt causing you stress and strain?
 Christian Credit Counselors would like to help!